 If patients are interested in getting a full set of veneers, the common range is $10,000 – $20,000 per row of teeth.
 Patients should note that a “full set” of veneers is not every tooth in the row.
 Instead, it’s only for teeth that are visible to others in the smile zone, which is usually 6-8 teeth per row.

 For dental implants, the average cost is $3,000 – $6,000 per tooth.
-If patients are interested in whole rows of teeth, like with an all-on-4 dental implants, the national average price is $25,000 – 40,000 per row or arch.
-If patients receive all-on-4 dental implants from our office, their price will be $14,950, which is all-inclusive.
+If patients are interested in whole rows of teeth, like with an 4-on-1 full arch dental implants, the national average price is $25,000 – 40,000 per row or arch.
+If patients receive 4-on-1 full arch dental implants from our office, their price will be $14,950, which is all-inclusive.